Sunny (2011 film): Allusions

 The flashback scenes juxtaposed the fun and silly, drama-filled lives of high school students with the Gwangju Uprising that took place in May 1980.
 In the film, Na-mi's brother is a university student who participates in the protests.
 The scenes where Sunny fights the rival gang are backgrounded with the violent clash between the protestors and the military.

 The movie's release was timely with the entertainment industry's focus on 1980s musicals, films, and pop music.
 Western brands and products were abundantly present in the flashback portions of the film.
 The trendy high school students all wore Nike and Adidas.
 A billboard for Rocky was visible in the background of the fight between Sunny and their rivals.
 The music also referenced songs from the 1980s including "Touch by Touch" by Joy, "Girls Just Want to Have Fun" by Cyndi Lauper, "Reality" by Richard Sanderson, and Boney M.'s 1976 cover of Bobby Hebb's song "Sunny," as well as the Korean pop songs "In My Dreams" by Jo Duk-bae and "I See" by Nami.
-Especially the song use in the first and ending scene is "Time after time", sang by Tuck & Patti, original version of Cyndi Lauper.